 Over the past couple of years, I’ve seen the amount of income I make from blogging grow steadily.
 Some months now, it’s half my income.
 That can mean $5,000 a month or more from blogging.

 How did I build a lucrative business as a paid blogger?
-Here’s how it worked for me.
+Here’s how to make money writing.

 - Start my own blog, which became Make a Living Writing.